DUNE/p3s/README.md

 under development.
 Pardon the dust.

 ## Software dependencies
+p3s consists of the server and client components.
+There is an additional (and optional) service which displays the results of the p3s workflows if so desired.

-The system consists of the server and client components.
-Their software dependencies (which overlap) are listed below.
+The software dependencies of the server (folder **promptproc**) and the client (folder **client**) are listed below.
 They obviously must be installed before the code can run.

 ### p3s server dependencies